Book & Greeting Card Ordering Information

 - If you are arranging for a parcel to be sent to you but care of someone else, explain this to me when ordering and also to the person whose name and address will be on the parcel.
 Usually I will write your name and the address owner's name on the parcel.
 It may be necessary for the owner of the address to pick the parcel up (it depends on how strict the post office staff are).

-- If you are sending a parcel overseas, I highly recommend that you provide me with the name and address written in the language and style used in the country of delivery.
+- If you are sending a parcel overseas, I highly recommend you provide me with the name and address written in the language and style used in the country of delivery.
 If it's in another script (eg Mandarin Chinese), then ideally the address appears one line at a time written as it would be locally, with the English translation directly underneath (to help Australian postal staff get it on the way to the right country).
 This speeds up delivery and helps avoid delivery mistakes.
 If you email the address to me as a word doc, I simply print it out and tape it to the parcel.

-- Orders that have been returned undelivered although they were correctly addressed, which contain damaged items, will be replaced free of charge.
+- Goods that have been returned undelivered although they were correctly addressed, which contain damaged items, will be replaced free of charge.
 (It's not unusual for freight to be damaged if it has travelled twice as far as it was meant to.)
 However customers are required to pay the full cost of a second lot of postage for parcels sent to Australian or overseas addresses that have been returned undelivered although they were addressed exactly as requested.
-So please ensure the addressee's name and address details you provide are current and complete.
+So please ensure the addressee's name and address details you provide are current, precise and complete.

 - Some countries have postal systems that are well known to often have delivery issues.
 For example, I have had a parcel returned all the way from Italy although it was correctly addressed and have had a few that took more than 2 months to arrive - probably due to customs delays.
-C'est la vie - these glitches aren't common, and they are beyond my control.
+C'est la vie - these glitches aren't common, and unfortunately they are beyond my control.